 So now, you can create a lot of value on your social channels, without spending much effort.
 Enjoy!

-Other questions related to Twitter threads
+FAQ related to Twitter Threads

 What is a subtweet?

 A subtweet, or a subliminal tweet, is a Twitter post that references another user without mentioning their @username or real name.
 Subtweeting is often used to comment on someone while keeping their identity vague so that no one will (probably) figure out who you're talking about.